 Credit received for being financially responsible for children not involved in this court case.

-It could be that your ex-spouse has responsibility for children that are not yours and are not involved in this particular case.
+Children who are not yours and are not involved in this particular case may be the responsibility of your ex-spouse.
 Your ex-spouse would receive credit for these children in that type of situation.

 Typically a 2.5% credit is assigned per child, up to a limit of five.
 For example, if you and your ex-spouse have one child together and your ex-spouse is already paying child support for another child, your child support percentage would decrease from 20% of your ex-spouse's net monthly income to 17.5%.